doro0438/Manual-testing---MySQL/Database_Project_For_OregonInc.md

 <li>Conclusions</li>

-In conclusion I got to see and dive deeper into how our company database is looking like and how a possible HR website would store our personal info just as in the employees table.
+In conclusion I got to see and dive deeper into how our company database could be looking like and how a possible HR website would store our personal info just as in the employees table.
 Besides, I learned how to manage the child-parent issues and how I can edit the info in those tables, as I got multiple conflicts regarding that I cannot edit foreign keys and had to find other ways to edit them using other sytanxes I knew up until now.

 </ol>